 Base desires, desires of the ego.

 Hawa, when used as a verb, means “he fell down”, “he collapsed’, among other meanings.

 Meaning if one avoids it, or doesn’t repeat it.

 By having your heart attached to someone of the opposite sex whom we may never be able to marry for one reason or another.

 One of the Tabi`un.

 To find justifications for acting upon those desires, for example by seeking loopholes within Islamic law.

-Mu`awiyah bin Abi Sufyan, Companion of the Prophet, peace be upon him, and the first Umayyad caliph.
+Mu`awiyah bin Abi Sufyan, Companion of the Prophet, , and the first Umayyad caliph.

 A famous 8th century CE ascetic.

 The type of success that comes from God.